davewalker5/ChessAnalyser/docs/source/workflow.rst

 The PGN file path and reference must be enclosed in double-quotes, as shown, if they contain spaces but quoting is optional if they don't.

+By default, loading is silent but the "--verbose" option can be added to the above command to produce more verbose output.

 On load, games are stored with a reference that's used to refer to them in the analysis and reporting phases and must therefore be unique - the application will show an error and will not import the PGN file if the reference is already in use.